 - 1. Manually delete the file FTD2XX.sys from the "system32" directory in your Windows directory. - 2.
 Navigate via My Computer or Windows Explorer to the "system32" directory in your Windows directory, locate the file FTD2XXUN.EXE, and double click on it to launch the general-purpose FTDI uninstaller program.
 Running this uninstall program will remove all pertinent FTDI entries in the Windows registry, a far safer approach to removing the entries manually.

-7.6 Remote Commands and the USB Interface
+7.7 Remote Commands and the USB Interface

-The same set of commands described in the Remote Commands and Remote Commands: Serial port chapters are available for use when the Lambda 10-3 is connected to a computer as a USB device.
-The following paragraphs summarize the entire Lambda 10-3 command set for use with the USB.
+The same set of commands described in the External Control: Serial Port chapters are available for use when the LAMBDA 10-B is connected to a computer as a USB device.